Argon 18

-Argon 18 is a Canadian cycle manufacturer founded in 1989 in Montreal, Quebec.
+Argon 18 is a Canadian cycle manufacturer founded in 1989 in Montreal, Quebec by Gervais Rioux.
 The name is derived from the element Argon, which is number 18 on the periodic table of elements.
 Argon 18 bikes are distributed in more than 70 countries.
 Argon 18 also sponsors professional cycling teams and professional triathletes.

 In June 2017, they became the official supplier to Canada's national road, track and para-cycling cycling teams, through the 2020 Olympic Games.